 In most cases, the Claims Administrator will initiate and direct non-Emergency Air Ambulance transportation.
 For Non-Network Benefits, if you are requesting non-Emergency Air Ambulance services (including any affiliated non-Emergency ground ambulance transport in conjunction with non-Emergency Air Ambulance transport), you must provide pre-service notification as soon as possible before transport.
-If you do not provide notification as required, Benefits will be reduced to 50% of Eligible Expenses.
+If you do not provide notification as required, you will be responsible for paying all charges and no Benefits will be paid.